Quantum-Accelerators/quacc/docs/install/wflow_engines.md

     Covalent has several [configuration options](https://docs.covalent.xyz/docs/user-documentation/how-to/customization/) that can be modified.
 Running `quacc config` automatically takes care of setting the ones that are critical for quacc to run properly.
 If you ever delete your Covalent configuration (e.g. via `covalent purge`), you will need to re-run `quacc config`.

+    !!!
+Tip

+    If you are using Perlmutter at NERSC, you will need to set `export COVALENT_CONFIG_DIR="$SCRATCH/.config/covalent"` in your `~/.bashrc` because the home directory does not support file locking.

 === "Parsl"

     **Installation**